Scope of Service

 - Documentation for emotional support animals

-Medical stabilization for severe eating disorder concerns
+- Medical stabilization for severe eating disorder concerns

-Psychological evaluation for the purpose of employment clearance
+- Psychological evaluation for the purpose of employment clearance

-Psychological evaluation for academic and disciplinary matters
+- Psychological evaluation for academic accommodations or disciplinary matters

-University mandated evaluation and/or treatment
+- University mandated evaluation and/or treatment

-Services to fulfill students’ court-mandate assessment or treatment requirements
+- Services to fulfill students’ court-mandate assessment or treatment requirements

 The nature and complexity of a student’s presenting concerns and the overall context are considered in making appropriate treatment recommendations.
-In situations in which a student’s needs require a referral to community resources, the Wellness Center will frequently provide bridging services to help the student in managing their presenting concerns and provide support until the student is able to connect with the appropriate community resource.
+In situations where a student’s needs require a referral to community resources, the Wellness Center will frequently provide bridging services to help the student in managing their presenting concerns and provide support until the student is able to connect with the appropriate community resource.
 The Center is also able to coordinate care with the Student Outreach and Support (SOS) team, in order to provide maximum support with minimum disruption to academic progress.